SimonTProjects/Python--Tasks/README.md

-A collection of Python tasks and projects conducted in Jupyter
+A collection of Python tasks and projects conducted in Jupyter.